binarypillow/CM2003-2023/FinalProject/README.md

 ## 6. Results

+⚠️ For all subsequent trainings, we used also a learning scheduler that halves the initial learning rate every 100 epochs.

 ### 6.1 Tuned model

 The best model found with fine tuning is the U-Net with dropout layer and batch normalization with the following parameters.